 What is Urban Abbey?

-UrbanAbbey is for those that are exploring a possible vocation to Ordained Ministry in the Church of England, or some other form of ministry.
+UrbanAbbey is for those that want to take their Christian vocation to the next level!
+Perhaps you sense that God is calling you to something, but you are not sure exactly what.
+Urban Abbey is exactly the place for you.
 It is a 10 month programme that combines daily prayer, directed study, and practical pastoral training together with mission and outreach in the local community.

 Where does it happen?